top of page

 Instead, we need to aim for the highest safety standard that can reasonably be achieved for our children.

-preschools and schools
+Wi-Fi in preschools and schools should be removed

 Without delay, Wi-Fi should be removed from New Zealand pre-schools and schools because of the proven very serious biological effects of radio-frequency radiation.
 In New Zealand, the telecom industry is heavily involved in driving the policies of use of technology in classrooms, which unfortunately means that there is adherence to the outdated principle that there is no harm from EMF if it doesn't noticeably heat the body.